gnanaprakash999/Oulad-Student-analysis/README.md

 - Analytical thinking and segmentation

 Project Files
-01_oulad_create_raw_tables.sql
+-01_oulad_create_raw_tables.sql
-02_oulad_data_loading.sql
+-02_oulad_data_loading.sql
-03_oulad_data_profiling.sql
+-03_oulad_data_profiling.sql
-04_oulad_data_cleaning.sql
+-04_oulad_data_cleaning.sql
-05_oulad_data_validation_and_summary_build.sql
+-05_oulad_data_validation_and_summary_build.sql
-06_oulad_data_analysis.sql
+-06_oulad_data_analysis.sql

 Key Takeaway
-Student outcomes are not driven by a single factor.
+-Student outcomes are not driven by a single factor.
-Both consistent engagement and academic performance play a role, and different groups of students fail for different reasons which means interventions should be targeted, not generic.
+-Both consistent engagement and academic performance play a role, and different groups of students fail for different reasons which means interventions should be targeted, not generic.